Latest Missouri Odds: College Basketball, College Football and More

 Missouri Tigers Betting Odds FAQs

 You can bet on all Missouri Tigers games where sports betting is live and legal.
-That's currently not the case in the state of Missouri, but it will be hopefully by December 1, 2025.
-In the meantime, you can bet in nearby states like Arkansas, Illinois, Iowa, Kansas, Kentucky, or Tennessee.
+That’s currently true in the state of Missouri, after sports betting launched on December 1, 2025.
+You can also bet in nearby states like Arkansas, Illinois, Iowa, Kansas, Kentucky, and Tennessee.

 There are many great sportsbooks to use for Mizzou odds, one of them being FanDuel sportsbook which offers promos that will cater to your betting needs.